Bhavykapadiya/express-typescript-postgres-typeorm-docker-swagger-boilerplate/README.md

 Then setup your application environment.
 (With "npm i" command)

-> This installs all dependencies with yarn.
+> This installs all dependencies with npm.
 After that it migrates the database and seeds some test data into it.
 So after that your development environment is ready to use.

 Here, if want to run DB from docker than follow the step as below Step 1: install [docker & docker-compose on your machine](https://docs.docker.com/compose/install/)